Last Updated on May 15, 2021 by Grow with Bovees

 U.C.
 72: Large green-tipped spears.
 This cultivar has some resistance to fusarium wilt.

 If they are given an adequate resting period each winter, followed by a good feeding program when in growth, plantings will remain productive for a very long time, 10-15 years being the average life expectancy.

 It is therefore sensible to put a little extra time and effort into the selection and preparation of the area to be planted.
 Ground severely infested with perennial weeds such as water grass should not even be considered when selecting a site, for the weeds will almost certainly win the battle for the soil and its nutrients.

 The soil should be loose and well drained, for the plants must develop extensive root systems if they are to grow away each spring and withstand the setback of a cutting season.
 Deep trenching is unnecessary for most vegetables, but asparagus is one of the exceptions and will reward the gardener generously for such treatment before planting.

-The trenches should be 450 mm wide, 250-300 mm deep and of any convenient length.
-When the topsoil has been removed, the bottom of the trench should be loosened with a spade, fork or hoe and improved with liberal quantities of well-decomposed manure or compost, plus a handful (60 g) of 2:3:2 per metre of trench.
+The trenches should be 18 inches (45.72 cm) wide, 10 inches (25.4 cm) deep and of any convenient length.
+When the topsoil has been removed, the bottom of the trench should be loosened with a spade, fork or hoe and improved with liberal quantities of well-decomposed manure or compost, plus a handful (2 oz (75.6 g)) of 2:3:2 per meter of trench.